jhale/computational-workflows/README_instructor.md

 * We will learn together by *doing* things.
 * We will use a top-down learning style (broad picture first, details last).
+* There will be time for questions at all difficulty levels.

 ## Good enough practices in scientific computing